Swingin' A's: Decline

 Finley then tried to sell Rudi and Fingers to the Boston Red Sox and Blue (who he had signed to a deal in order to entice a team) to the New York Yankees (each for cash), but the sales were vetoed by Commissioner of Baseball Bowie Kuhn, who stated it was not in the best interest of baseball.
 Finley tried to sue and then followed it up by benching the three players, until a near player-strike forced his hand to allow them back on the team.
 The 1976 team would finish 2 1/2 games behind the Kansas City Royals, who started their own run of ALCS appearances.
 Fingers departed the team after the season, and the following year's team lost 98 games.
 At last, Blue (who in 1976 hoped Finley would take his last breath soon) was finally traded to the San Francisco Giants for Gary Thomasson, Gary Alexander, Dave Heaverlo, John Henry Johnson, Phil Huffman, Alan Wirth and $300,000 on March 15, 1978.
 Finley agreed to sell the A's to Walter A. Haas, Jr., president of Levi Strauss & Co. in August 1980 for $12.7 million, owing to troubles with his wife that meant he had to sell the team.
 In 1981, the Athletics returned to the postseason and returned to the World Series in 1988.

-The Athletics did not return to the playoffs again until 1981 or the World Series until 1988.
+Despite their success in the early to mid 70s, the Athletics never drew well, even when the team made it to and won three consecutive World Series titles, averaging only 777,000 fans per season.
+The only time in which they topped the 1 million mark in fan attendance was in the 1973 and 1975 seasons, although they may have topped a million fans in 1972 had it not been for the player's strike, which wiped out a handful of games.
+Charlie Finley would sell the team to Walter Haas in 1980.
+Under Haas's ownership the team would begin to make a profit, drawing an average about 1.7 million fans per year.
+Additionally, they would return to the playoffs again in 1981, and would ultimately return to the World Series in 1988 (losing to Los Angeles Dodgers).
+They would win a world title the next year in 1989, (against San Francisco Giants) in a series interrupted by an earthquake, and made it back to the World Series for the 3rd consecutive year in 1990 before losing to the Cincinnati Reds in four games.